 01 of 06

-One of the original bead embroidery foundations is paper products such as card stock, index cards and poster board.
+Some of the original bead embroidery foundations are paper products, such as card stock, index cards, and poster board.
 Older bead embroidery books and patterns often specify this type of foundation.

-The benefits of a thick paper backing is that this type of material is inexpensive and easy to find at craft stores - and in a wide variety of interesting colors and patterns!
+The benefits of a thick paper backing are that this type of material is inexpensive and easy to find at craft stores—and in a wide variety of interesting colors and patterns!
 It is easy to cut and shape to your project.

 However, there are several negatives with a card stock foundation.
-They don't hold up well over time and can disintegrate if the become wet.
-They are also not suitable for very dense stitched projects where the stitches may be close together causing the paper area between stitches to rip.
+They don't hold up well over time and can disintegrate if they become wet.
+They are also not suitable for very dense stitched projects where the stitches may be close together, causing the paper area between stitches to rip.
 This is especially true with backstitch bead embroidery, one of the most popular bead embroidery stitches.

 The best types of bead embroidery projects to do on card stock have beads that are loosely spaced apart and are used in greeting cards or other decorative (not wearable) uses.Continue to 2 of 6 below.

 02 of 06

 Fabric interfacing is a popular choice for working bead embroidery.
 It comes in a wide variety of thicknesses and types.
 Interfacing is not typically used on its own as a foundation but used to add body to fabrics to make it easier to stitch without stretching.
 Stitch stabilizers can also be used in the same way.

 Interfacing is widely available at fabric and craft stores and is relatively inexpensive.
 It comes in whites and can be colored with dyes, paints or markers.
 It is often sold by the yard, so it can be good for larger projects and also be very economical.
 Some varieties can be ironed on to fabric and wash away with water, while others can be put through a printer to make more complex patterns.
 Still, other interfacing and stabilizers have peel and stick backings.
 One of the best aspects of fabric interfacing is that needles will pass through it easily without bending or breaking.